DerekSelander/dsdump/docs/index.md

 The `x` command is an LLDB command whose syntax was cherry picked over from [GDB](https://en.wikipedia.org/wiki/GNU_Debugger).
 The `x` command will examine memory at the provided address.
 The `wx` says to format the dereferenced memory in "word" size (4 bytes) and format the dereferenced output in hexadecimal.
 The 2 says to do it twice, once at address `0x0000000100001000` and once at address `0x0000000100001004`

-The output should not be suprising:
+The output should not be surprising:

 ```bash
 (lldb)  x/2wx 0x00000100001000